 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates

-Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 93 93

-Percent of men who join fraternities 0 0

-Percent of women who join sororities 0 0

-Percent who live in college-owned, -operated, or -affiliated housing 100 100

-Percent who live off campus or commute 0 0

-Percent of students age 25 and older 0 1.7

-Average age of full-time students 19 20
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresident from the numerator and denominator) 95.00 93.00 Percent of men who join fraternities 0 0 Percent of women who join sororities 0 0 Percent who live in college-owned, -operated, or -affiliated housing 100.00 100.00 Percent who live off campus or commute 0 0 Percent of students age 25 and older 0 1.00 Average age of full-time students 18.00 20.00 Average age of all students (full- and part-time) 18.00 20.00

-Average age of all students (full- and part-time) 19 20

-Average age of full-time students Average age of all students (full- and part-time ne) 19 20 F2.
-Activities offered Identify those programs available at your institution. □ Campus Ministries ☑ Choral groups □ Concert band □ Dance □ Drama/theater ☑ International Student Organization ☑ Jazz band □ Literary magazine ⋈ Marching band □ Model UN ⋈ Music ensembles □ Musical theater □ Opera ⋈ Pep band ☒ Radio station ☒ Student gove ☒ Student new ☒ Student-run ☒ Symphony o ☒ Television so ☒ Yearbook ernment rspaper film society orchestra F3.
-ROTC (program offered in cooperation with Army ROTC is offered: th Reserve Officers' Training Corp s) ☐ On campus ☐ At cooperating institution (name): Click or tap here to enter text.
-Naval ROTC is offered: ☐ On campus ☐ At cooperating institution (name): Click or tap here to enter text.
-Air Force ROTC is offered: ☐ On campus ☐ At cooperating institution (name e): Click or tap here to enter text.
-F4.
-Housing: Check all types of college-owner institution. d, -operated, or -affiliated housing available for undergrad uates at your ☑ Coed dorms ☐ Special housing for international al students ☐ Men's dorms ☐ Fraternity/sorority housing ☐ Women's dorms ☐ Cooperative housing ☐ Apartments for married students ☐ Theme housing ☐ Apartments for single students ☐ Wellness Housing ☐ Special housing for disabled students ☐ Other housing options (specify): Click or tap here to en nter text.
+1 order with the off campas of commute · · Percent of students age 25 and older 0 1.00 Average age of full-time students 18.00 20.00 Average age of all students (full- and part-time) 18.00 20.00 F2.
+Activities offered Identify those programs available at your institution. □ Campus Ministries □ Literary magazine ✔ Choral groups ✔ Marching band ✔ Concert band □ Model UN □ Dance ✔ Music ensembles □ Drama/theater □ Musical theater ✔ International Student Organization □ Opera ✔ Jazz band ✔ Pep band ✓ Radio stat ✓ Student g ☐ Student-ru ✓ Symphony ☐ Television ✓ Yearbook overnment ewspaper un film society y orchestra ı station F3.
+ROTC (program offered in cooperation with Reserve Officers' Training O Corps) Army ROTC is offered: ☐ On campus ☐ At cooperating institution (name): Naval ROTC is offered: ☐ Marine Option ☐ On campus ☐ At cooperating institution (name): NA Air Force ROTC is offered: ☐ On campus☐ At cooperating institution (name): NA F4.
+Housing: Check all types of college-owned, -operated, or -affiliated hou your institution. using available for un dergraduates at ✓ Coed residence halls Men's residence halls Women's residence dorms Apartments for married students Apartments for single students Special housing for disabled students Special housing for international students nunities ]